NETESOLUTIONS/ERNIE/SCOPUS/API/README.txt

 # the National Science Foundation.
 For these scripts to be useful, an API key is needed and the script
 # has to be executed from a machine with a whitelisted IP address.
 The process involves
 # searching for AuthorIDs using "first_name last_name" queries and then using those AuthorIDs to
-# retrieve Documents and Affiliation information. reading the Elsevier documentation is highly recommended.
+# retrieve Documents and Affiliation information.
+Reading the Elsevier documentation is highly recommended.
 # https://dev.elsevier.com In addition, we push the csv output from these scripts to a PostgreSQL database
 # and can share the details of that process if there's interest.
 # Author: Avon Davey avon@nete.com